ocatak/adversarial-detection/README.md

 All the files will be stored on your google drive.

-*Cite The Paper*
+*Cite The DataSet*
-If you find those results useful please cite the article :
+If you find those results useful please cite them :

-@ARTICLE{2020arXiv201206390F,
+@article{2020arXiv201206390F,
        author = {{Faruk Tuna}, Omer and {Ozgur Catak}, Ferhat and {Taner Eskil}, M.}, title = "{Closeness and Uncertainty Aware Adversarial Examples Detection in Adversarial Machine Learning}", journal = {arXiv e-prints},